 This lab focuses on the role of self-regulation in everyday life using the theory that self-control is a limited resource.
 Current projects focus on the role of self-regulation in intimate relationships.

-to college, the college experience for special populations, and best
+through emerging adulthood.
+Adjustment to college, the college experience for

 The primary emphasis of the Social Influence Lab is investigating social